peterjwms/startup/notes.md

 * Modified the Caddy rules to handle requests to the domain name instead of to a specific port so that it uses HTTPS instead

+## Deployment
+Use the command `./deployFiles.sh -k ~/keys/production-260.pem -h onboard260.click -s simon` in Git Bash to deploy to prod